aeonSolutions/AeonLabs-16-bit-Smart-DAQ-Device-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 - PCB copper track optimizations
 - components rearrangement for optimization of PCB track inductance
 - poor design of the ground plane on the power management zone of the PCB
 - The ultra-deep sleep power management does not work as intended.
+This is now solved in revision 05-2024.

 <p align="center">